 All councillors in Prince Albert Council form part of the respective Portfolio Committees.
-The following table reflects the attendance of the respective councillors in the finance committee meetings.
+The following table reflects the attendance of the respective councillors in the Personnel and Transformation committee meetings.
 The Personnel and Transformation Committee is under the chairmanship of Cllr M Jaftha and deals with Human Resources and institutional development.